 And, I found another unused cotton tea towel.
 This one isn’t as old, probably from the 70s, maybe the 80s.
 This year, I’m using it as a small tablecloth on a side table, where it looks very nice and cheerful!

-I’m not sure if these cotton dish clothes are vintage but I am certain that I’ve never seen Christmas dish clothes before!
+I’m not sure if these cotton clothes for washing dishes are vintage, however I am certain that I’ve never seen Christmas dish clothes before!

 I’ll be glad to hang this charming welcome sign in our front foyer, to great our guests in years to come, as we won’t be welcoming anyone to our home this year.